Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Numerical Experiments

-\paragraph{Experiment 3} Another possibility regarding incorrect phenotype hypotheses is that they may be over-specified, as in the case of more phenotypes than cost-equivalent categories.
-Here, 11 cost-equivalent phenotypes are assumed instead of 10 true types by adding a false category.
-Specifically, a new phenotype \#7 duplicates phenotype \#6 and is populated by randomly assigning breaths from phenotype \#6 to it (with phenotype \#7--10 relabeled as \#8--11).
-Figure \ref{res:ex3} shows two: phenotype \#6 strategy components are randomly split between equivalent labels \#6 and \#7, or randomly labeled entirely as one or the other.
-In both cases, errors are generally localized in the confused phenotypes with the payoff correctly recognizing them to be nearly cost-identical ($\payoff(6,7)\approx 0$).
-Errors in $\payoff$ involving the other phenotypes persist even for large sample sizes for all but the most commonly occurring phenotypes.
-Full mis-labeling of phenotypes produces larger errors than partial mis-labeling, particularly for payoff entries involving rarer phenotypes due to reduced sampling.
+MV breath space partitioning may also define more breath types than cost-equivalence classes by over-specifying breath categories.
+The situation is modeled by duplicating one of the 10 cost-distinguished types of Experiment 1 and inferring the payoff over 11 breath types.
+Specifically, a new type \#7 duplicates type \#6 and is populated by randomly assigning breaths from type \#6 to it (with original types \#7--10 relabeled as \#8--11).
+Figure \ref{res:ex3} shows two reassignment processes: type \#6 strategy components are randomly split between equivalent labels \#6 and \#7, or randomly labeled entirely as one or the other.
+In both cases, errors are generally localized in the duplicated types with the payoff correctly recognizing them to be nearly cost-identical ($\mathbf{P}_{6,7}\approx 0$).
+Errors in $\mathbf{P}$ involving the other types persist even for large sample sizes for all but the most commonly occurring types.
+Full mis-labeling produces larger errors than the partial mis-labeling, particularly for payoff entries involving rarer types due to reduced sampling.